hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/attestation-interface.md

 The `init_attestation` accepts as input a binary array of (possibly encoded) parameters.
 It returns `0` on error.
 ```
 int get_attestation(
-    uint8_t statement[32],
+    uint8_t* statement,
+    uint32_t statement_length,
     uint8_t* attestation,
     uint32_t attestation_length);
 ```
-The `get_attestation` accepts as input a 32-byte statement and the buffer where the output attestation will be placed.
+The `get_attestation` accepts as input a statement and the buffer where the output attestation will be placed.
 It returns `0` on error.
-The 32-byte statement is the object of the attestation.
+The statement is the object of the attestation.
 Its content is entirely up to the caller.
-Typically, the caller will define such statement as the hash of a set public keys, which belong to the enclave.

 ### Details related to EPID-based SGX attestations

 FPC can use EPID-based SGX attestations.
-In this case, the `statement` will be included as-is in the report data field of the attestation.
+In this case, the `statement` will be hashed and included in the report data field of the attestation.

 EPID attestations have some peculiarities.
 1. They require to be initialized with some external parameters (SPID, signature revocation list).
 These parameters are provided through `init_attestation`.